ahmetozdemirrr/Software-Engineering-Project/README.md

 |--------	|-----	|-----	|----------	|---------- |----------	|
 | Grades 	|  60   |  	92	| 	100 	|    93 	|    75		|

-The course was given by Prof. Dr. Erkan Zergeroğlu at Gebze Technical University for the Department of Computer Engineering in the Spring 2024.
+The course was given by Prof. Dr. Habil Kalkan at Gebze Technical University for the Department of Computer Engineering in the Spring 2024.

 The project was built on 2 parts, web and mobile.
 The Android part was written by me, the link to the Android part is below.
 Also the first two reports of the project group and the diagram parts of the last report were made by me.